-In general, you may want to aim to eat only nutritious whole foods, but don’t kick yourself for caving into eating your favorite ‘junk’ foods every now and again.
-We all have our moments of diving face first into sugary bliss, so once you come to the realization that you’re human and may slip with your diet, it doesn’t mean you’ve wrecked all your progress.
+In general, you may want to aim to eat only nutritious whole foods, but don’t kick yourself for caving in to eating your favorite ‘junk’ foods every now and then.
+We all have our moments of diving face-first into sugary bliss, so once you come to the realization that you’re human and may slip with your diet, it doesn’t mean you’ve wrecked all your progress.
 Let that minor slip fuel your motivation towards not giving into temptation next time because the reward may taste better than that momentary taste of sweetness.

 Note How Your Dietary Changes Impact You

 As you make adjustments to your diet, take notice of how you feel emotionally and physically, especially when you’re running.
 Keep in mind, each person has their own epigenetic expression, their own enzyme makeup, as well as their own microbiome design.
 While certain foods may cause discomfort for one person, another may not experience discomfort at all.
 So, noting changes in your diet, both positive and negative, can help you find the diet that fits you best.